loda-lang/loda-lang.github.io/index.markdown

 layout: home
 ---

-LODA is an open-source project focused on the systematic discovery and analysis of programs and formulas for integer sequences, with a particular emphasis on those catalogued in the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org/).
+LODA is a language and an open-source project focused on the systematic discovery and analysis of programs and formulas for integer sequences.

-The project integrates a minimalist assembly language and a distributed mining infrastructure.
-Its overarching objective is to reverse engineer efficient algorithms and closed-form expressions for a broad spectrum of non-trivial integer sequences.
-The core components of LODA are:

-- **Domain-Specific Language:** A minimalist assembly language and computational model designed for number-theoretic and combinatorial algorithms for integer sequences.
-- **Distributed Mining Infrastructure:** LODA uses distributed computing, advanced search methods and machine learning to autonomously find new programs and closed-form representations for integer sequences.
+The project centers around a assembly language designed for:
+* enabling automated and distributed program mining,
+* supporting efficient execution and optimization,
+* allowing exports as formulas and feeding them back into computer algebra systems and theorem provers.

+LODA uses distributed computing to search for new programs automatically.
+Volunteers contribute computing power through BOINC to help discover shorter, more efficient programs for sequences that don't yet have known algorithms.
+This process has generated thousands of programs for OEIS sequences.

+This enables a neat workflow.
+Starting from the OEIS sequence database, LODA programs are automatically discovered via mining.
+These programs can then be automatically converted into formulas, and finally exported to computer algebra systems like PARI/GP for further mathematical analysis.

+LODA includes AI integration through the Model Context Protocol, REST APIs for programmatic access, and libraries for multiple programming languages, creating bridges between mathematical research and software development.

 ## Getting Started

+- Install the [LODA command-line tool](/install) to execute programs on your local machine.
-- Browse the [LODA program database](https://loda-lang.org/programs) to access a wide range of programs corresponding to OEIS sequences.
+- Browse the [LODA program database](/programs) to access a wide range of programs corresponding to OEIS sequences.
-- Install the [LODA command-line tool](https://loda-lang.org/install) to execute programs on your local machine.
-- Contribute computational resources by running a miner to assist in the automated search for new programs.
-For details, see [how to contribute](/contributing).
+- Explore [connections and integrations](/connect) including BOINC distributed computing, API access, and community platforms.
 - Read the [LODA specification](/spec) for a comprehensive guide to the language's syntax and operational semantics.
-- Contact us and join discussions on our [Discord server](https://loda-lang.org/discord).